Oscarpoco/hotel-management-system/README.md

+#Hotel Management System - Admin Site

+This project is the admin-side application for a hotel management platform.
+It provides an interface for administrators to manage hotels, monitor bookings, view analytics, and handle user reviews.
+The application is built using React and leverages various libraries for state management, data visualization, and authentication.

-# Getting Started with Create React App
+Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

+Prerequisites
+Ensure you have Node.js and npm installed on your machine.
+You can download them from the Node.js official website.

-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-### `npm start`
+npm start

-Runs the app in the development mode.\
+Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
+The page will reload if you make edits.
 You may also see any lint errors in the console.

-### `npm test`
+npm test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about running tests for more information.

-### `npm run build`
+npm run build

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+See the section about deployment for more information.

+npm run eject
+Note: this is a one-way operation.
+Once you eject, you can't go back!

+Project Overview
+The admin-side application includes various functionalities for hotel management.
+Below is an overview of the key features:

+1. Dashboard and Analytics
+Provides a comprehensive dashboard for monitoring hotel performance.
+Integrates recharts for data visualization, including charts for booking trends, revenue, and user activity.
+2. User and Booking Management
+Allows administrators to manage user accounts, including viewing, editing, and deleting users.
+Provides features to manage hotel bookings, including viewing current and past reservations.
+3. Hotel and Review Management
+Administrators can add, edit, and remove hotels from the platform.
+Enables managing user reviews, including approving, rejecting, or deleting reviews.
+4. State Management
+Uses redux and react-redux for global state management.
+Utilizes redux-thunk middleware for handling asynchronous operations, especially with Firebase and APIs. redux-persist is used to persist the Redux state across sessions.
+5. Authentication and Security
+Integrated with Firebase for authentication and real-time data storage.
+Uses Firebase's authentication services to manage admin login and permissions.
+6. Testing
+The application includes testing utilities with @testing-library/react, @testing-library/jest-dom, and @testing-library/user-event.
+Learn More
+You can learn more in the Create React App documentation.

+To learn React, check out the React documentation.

+Dependencies
+Below is a list of the key dependencies used in this project:

+React: ^18.3.1
+Redux: ^5.0.1
+React-Redux: ^9.1.2
+Redux Thunk: ^3.1.0
+Redux Persist: ^6.0.0
+Firebase: ^10.13.1
+Recharts for data visualization: ^2.12.7
+Testing libraries: @testing-library/react, @testing-library/jest-dom, @testing-library/user-event
+React Icons for icons: ^5.3.0
+Code Splitting
+This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

+Analyzing the Bundle Size
+This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

+Making a Progressive Web App
+This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

+Advanced Configuration
+This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

+Deployment
+This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

+npm run build fails to minify
+This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify